lammps/lammps/doc/src/comm_modify.rst

 are grouped by atom type.
 See the :doc:`neighbor multi <neighbor>`  and :doc:`neighbor multi/old <neighbor>` commands for neighbor list construction options that may also be beneficial for simulations of this kind.
-The *multi* communiction mode is only compatable with the *multi* neighbor style.
-The *multi/old* communication mode is compatble with both the *multi* and *multi/old* neighbor styles.
+The *multi* communication mode is only compatible with the *multi* neighbor style.
+The *multi/old* communication mode is comparable with both the *multi* and *multi/old* neighbor styles.

 The *cutoff* keyword allows you to extend the ghost cutoff distance